7 Property Hot Spots

 Schools: Plaxtol village primary school with good Ofsted results.
 Sevenoaks and Tonbridge are both renowned for their secondary schools – particularly good grammar school offerings.

-Surrounds: There’s a thriving village shop and Post Office, but most importantly a decent country pub in the Papermaker’s Arms.
-You’ve got loads of wonderful walks nearby too.
+Surrounds: There’s a thriving village shop and Post Office, but most importantly you’ve got a decent country pub in the Papermaker’s Arms or 5 mins up the road at Ivy Hatch you’ll find The Plough pub and café.
+There’s also loads of wonderful walks nearby too.
 Sevenoaks and Tonbridge in either direction are around 12 mins drive.
 Sevenoaks is a particularly stylish, small town with some decent shops and places to eat – and Knole Park, Riverhill Himalayan Gardens and Reuthe’s Nursery & Gardens all near by.

 Prices: On the expensive side due to its popularity and relatively few properties, which then always sell very quickly.
 Average house price (paid) over the last 12 months – £540K